TobyLobster/sqrt_test/readme.md

 ### Conclusion

+It's a speed vs memory trade off.
 If speed is all important and you can afford to use 1K of memory then go with the fastest routine sqrt3.a.
-If you can't afford 1K of memory, then go for the next fastest (and much smaller) sqrt1.a.
+But if you can't afford 1K of memory, then go for the next fastest (and much smaller) sqrt1.a.